-Did you know that the US State Department has a special program to keep international travelers safe in case of emergency?
-They do – it’s called STEP, the Smart Traveler Enrollment Program.
-Even better, it’s easy to join, and completely free!
+The US State Department has a special program to keep international travelers safe in case of emergency.
+Called STEP, the Smart Traveler Enrollment Program, every savvy traveler will take advantage of this program to help ensure safe travel.
+It’s easy to join, and completely free!

 To enroll in the Smart Traveler Enrollment Program, all you have to do is visit the STEP website.
 There, you will enter basic information about yourself, your trip, and your emergency contact people.
 You’ll have the choice of registering just one trip, or creating an account so you can easily register future trips.

 The Smart Traveler Enrollment Program is open to all US citizens.
 It can be used whether you are just making a short international trip or living overseas.